 The Thoracic Imaging fellowship provides extensive training and experience in all aspects of thoracic radiology, including interpretation of plain radiographs, cross-sectional imaging including CT and non-vascular Thoracic MRI, 3D imaging and thoracic intervention.
 The department of Thoracic Imaging accepts three fellows per year for a one-year fellowship.
-The fellowship also includes 2 months of dedicated experience in Cardiac imaging.
-However, fellows can choose to spend these two months in a rotation of their choice (e.g. abdominal intervention).
+The fellowship also includes 3 months of dedicated experience in Cardiac imaging.
+However, fellows may choose to spend one of these months in a different rotation of their choice, as would suit their educational needs (e.g. nuclear medicine or abdominal intervention).

 We are a high-volume division, interpreting close to 30,000 chest CTs and 250 MRIs per year.
 The Brigham and Women’s Hospital is a referral center for a number of thoracic diseases, and so we provide care for patients with a wide variety of conditions.
 In particular, BWH has a dedicated center for lymphangioleiomyomatosis; a large heart and lung transplant program (over 75 lung and 22 heart transplants were performed in the last year); a large oncology referral base from the Dana-Farber Cancer Institute, including more than 275 allogeneic stem cell transplants performed per year.
 Our Thoracic Surgery program is one of the largest in the country and performs a wide variety of surgical procedures for lung cancer and esophageal cancer per year.
 In addition, the group is a referral center for mesothelioma, and performs many pleurectomies and pneumonectomies.